 SAMPLE CALL SCRIPT

-Caller: Hello, I’m a constituent from [part of state] calling regarding the mass shooting in Texas.
+Caller: Hello, I’m a constituent from [part of state] calling regarding the mass shooting in Florida.
 I urge Senator/Representative [name] to not just condemn this act of terror, but to support responsible policies that help prevent these acts of gun violence.